Earn Passive Income By Renting Your Timeshare

 Finally, finding someone to rent your timeshare each year might not always be so easy — even if you do your best to find an attractive listing.
 Plus, chances are you’ll eventually want a vacation of your own.
 That’s why it’s always a good idea to not only shop with rental potential in mind but to also find a timeshare you’d be willing to use yourself.

-Options for Renting Your Timeshare
+Options for How to Rent Your Timeshare

 Just as some timeshare companies have started cracking down on the perks secondary buyers earn, different properties may have varying rules and policies about renting.
 Therefore you’ll want to ensure you fully understand these rules ahead of time so you don’t leave yourself or your would-be renter in a lurch.
 Also be aware that these policies are subject to change, so be sure to keep abreast of any updates.

 Ultimately timeshares may not be the best option for generating passive income.
-Regardless, there may be opportunity for you to make some money by renting out your property when you’re not using it to vacation yourself.
+Regardless, there may be an opportunity for you to make some money by renting out your property when you’re not using it to vacation yourself.
 By choosing the right timeshare in the first place and picking the right listing platform, you can not only help cover the expenses of owning a timeshare but maybe even make a little extra for your next big getaway.

 Also published on Medium.